emacsway/emacsway.github.io/_sources/en/service-layer.txt

 One of the main responsibilities of Service Layer is the hiding of data source.
 It allows you to use `Service Stub`_ for testing.
-The same approach can be used for parallel development, when the implementation of the service layer is not ready yet.
+The same approach can be used for parallel development, when the implementation of the Service Layer is not ready yet.
 Sometimes it is useful to replace the Service with a fake data generator.
-In general, the service layer will be of little use if it is not possible to substitute it (or to substitute the dependencies used by it).
+In general, the Service Layer will be of little use if it is not possible to substitute it (or to substitute the dependencies used by it).

 Widespread problem of Django applications
 =========================================

-A common mistake is to use the django.db.models.Manager class (and even django.db.models.Model) as a service layer.
+A common mistake is to use the django.db.models.Manager class (and even django.db.models.Model) as a Service Layer.
 Often you can see how some method of the class django.db.models.Model takes as an argument the HTTP-request object django.http.request.HttpRequest, for example, to check the permissions.

 The HTTP request object is the Application Layer logic, while the model class is the logic of the Domain Layer, i.e. objects of the real world, which are also called business rules.